herimendoza/kuralabs_deployment_5/Documentation/deploy5_documen.md

 ### **Objective:**

 The goal of this deployment is to continue gaining familiarity with the CI/CD pipeline, Terraform and Docker.
-A simple web application will be deployed across an AWS VPC created with Terraform using Jenkins and AWS Elastic Container Service.
+A simple web application will be containerized and deployed across an AWS VPC created with Terraform using Jenkins, Docker and AWS Elastic Container Service.

 ---